armanfm/zk_rollup/README.md

 ✅ Aggregated proof created, size: 960 bytes
 ✅ Recursive proof generated and saved!

-Observations
+## Observations

-Runs entirely in Halo2, no external SNARK libraries required
+- Runs entirely in Halo2, **no external SNARK libraries required**

-Proof size is compact
+- Proof size is compact

-Ideal for hackathons, forums, and demonstrations
+- Ideal for **hackathons, forums, and demonstrations**

-Focused on educational and architectural clarity, not production-grade zero-knowledge
+- Focused on **educational and architectural clarity**, not production-grade zero-knowledge

-Next Steps
+## Next Steps

-Test with more subproofs
+- Test with more subproofs

-Optimize proof size and concurrency
+- Optimize proof size and concurrency

-Prepare pipeline for on-chain rollups or off-chain verification
+- Prepare pipeline for **on-chain rollups or off-chain verification**

-Document and showcase the pipeline to the community
+- Document and showcase the pipeline to the community

-Summary
+## Summary

-This module provides a working recursive zk-rollup proof pipeline in Halo2 for the Terra Dourada project:
+This module provides a **working recursive zk-rollup proof pipeline in Halo2** for the Terra Dourada project:

-Subproofs can be aggregated and validated recursively
+- Subproofs can be **aggregated and validated recursively**

-Works with empty public inputs
+- Works with **empty public inputs**

-Runs fully in Rust/Halo2, without external SNARK libraries
+- Runs fully in **Rust/Halo2**, without external SNARK libraries

-Extremely rare and advanced for educational and hackathon
+- Extremely **rare and advanced** for educational and hackathon purposes